acenet-arc/ACENET_Summer_School_GPGPU/_episodes/01-introduction.md

 ## Running on a GPU node

-If you run `nvidia-smi` on a login node, it will complain that it can't communicate with the NVIDIA drive.
-This should be no surprise: No NVIDIA driver needs to be running on a node with no GPU.
+If you run `nvidia-smi` on a login node or on a regular compute node, it will complain that it can't communicate with the NVIDIA driver.
+This should be no surprise: No NVIDIA driver needs to be running on a node that has no GPU.

-To actually get at a GPU we have to go through
+To get access to a GPU we have to go through
 <a href="https://docs.computecanada.ca/wiki/Running_jobs#Interactive_jobs">Slurm</a>.
-The "normal" way is to use `sbatch`, which will queue up a job for execution:
+The "normal" way is to use `sbatch`, which will queue up a job for execution later:

 ~~~
 $ cat testjob
 #!/bin/bash
-#SBATCH --account=acenet-wa
-#SBATCH --reservation=acenet-wr_gpu
 #SBATCH --gres=gpu:1    # THIS IS THE KEY LINE
 #SBATCH --cpus-per-task=10
 #SBATCH --mem=40G